CalPoly-MLBio/CSC448_Spring2025/README.md

 - detail the computational experiments carried with relevant figures
 - justify the specific parametric and algorithmic choices made
+- discuss any potential pitfalls your algorithm faces and measures to avoid them
 - describe the biological interpretation of your results

 Don't stress out!
 I realize you may not be very experienced writing one, I will be fairly lenient in the first half as you learn.
 Here are some tips: